 Identifying Developer API

-The Developer API behaviour, which is included as part of every application, allows the data from your application to be accessed by third-party applications.
+The Developer API feature, which is included as part of every application, allows the data from your application to be accessed by third-party applications.
 This is not to be confused with your application needing to access things from an API.
-The behaviour is about enabling your application to be opened up and become available.
+The feature is about enabling your application to be opened up and become available.